 After completing this course, you should be able to:

-CO5 identify strategies to disseminate research findings in nursing.
+CO5 Identify strategies for disseminating research findings in nursing

 You will need the following materials to do the work of the course.
 The required textbooks are available from the College’s textbook supplier, MBS Direct.